WHEN WE SHOULD BE SKEPTICAL ABOUT SCIENCE

-Recently there was much interest shown by the media in an investigation reported in Nature which concluded that 'intrinsic risk factors contribute only modestly (less than around 10-30% of lifetime risk) to cancer development'.
+Recently there was much interest shown by the media in an investigation reported in Nature which concluded that 'intrinsic risk factors contribute only modestly (less than 10-30 per cent of lifetime risk) to cancer development'.
 That is, most cases of cancer result from avoidable factors such as toxic chemicals and radiation (note 1).

 The results of the two studies appear to be contradictory.
 Perhaps in the fullness of time this contradiction will be resolved but for the moment the lay public will once again be asking, 'What are we supposed to believe?' and bemoaning the fact that hardly a week passes when the media announce that scientists have made a discovery that contradicts previous research findings (which may also have contradicted research findings prior to these).
 Inevitably people ask, 'Can we really trust science?'

 Any research that involves human beings is particularly liable to a confusion of evidence.
 This is not just the case for the social sciences but also biological sciences (human physiology, biochemistry, genetics, medicine, etc.).
 Perhaps the main reason is that human beings are so complex.
-But in fact an attitude of skepticism to the announcement of any new scientific finding or discovery is in itself good scientific practice.
+In fact, an attitude of skepticism to the announcement of any new scientific finding or discovery is in itself good scientific practice (hence we may say that science answers questions but also question answers).
 This is certainly the case with any observations or conclusions that are not immediately predictable from current scientific knowledge.

 The rules of science are simple in theory but deceptively difficult in practice because so much else intrudes into the thought process - notably cognitive biases of various kinds.
-The major rule is that the preferred explanation for any observation is the one that is most consistent with all available knowledge.
-So if someone claims that once, during the night, they were visited by strange beings, lifted out of their bed and taken aboard some kind of aircraft, were subjected to a surgical operation, etc. and then returned to their bed, then we stick with explanations that fit best with what we already know about the world.
-One such explanation in this case is that the person was dreaming or experiencing sleep paralysis rather than being temporarily abducted by extra-terrestrials.
+The major rule is that the preferred explanation is the one that is most consistent with all available knowledge.
+So when people sincerely report that during the night they were visited by strange beings, raised out of their bed and onto some kind of spacecraft, were subjected to a surgical operation, etc. and then returned to their bed, we stick with explanations that fit best with what we already know about the world.
+One such explanation in this case is that the person was dreaming or experiencing sleep paralysis rather than being temporarily abducted by extraterrestrials.

-Our adopting the most likely explanation is not the same as saying that the unusual explanation is wrong, and it may be that by applying this rule rigidly scientists may at times be missing something very important - e.g. alien beings are visiting planet Earth.
+Our adopting the most likely explanation is not the same as saying that the unusual explanation is wrong, and, who knows, by applying this rule rigidly scientists may be missing something very important - alien beings might be visiting planet Earth.
 But there is a very good reason for applying this rule.
-If we adopt the unusual explanation we are left with many more things to explain than if we go for the most likely one.
-In the present case we have to account for how the extra-terrestrials managed to make a journey of trillions of miles; why their craft was not spotted by radar defences; why the neighbours didn't hear what was happening; how the surgical operation was accomplished with no evidence of scarring; etc., etc.
+If we adopt the unusual explanation, we are left with many more things to explain than if we go for the most likely one.
+This is the opposite of the scientific method.
+In the present case we have to account for how the extraterrestrials managed to make a journey of trillions of miles; why their craft was not spotted by radar defences; why the neighbours didn't hear what was happening; how the surgical operation was accomplished with no evidence of scarring; etc., etc.

 In this way science reflects on itself skeptically.
-So too in another way: when there are observations or discoveries that, if correct, have significant consequences for our understanding of the world, the reaction should be to wait until the results have been replicated a sufficient number of times, maybe with adjustments to eliminate competing explanations (note 5).
+And in another way: when there are observations or discoveries that, if correct, have significant consequences for our understanding of the world, the reaction should be to wait until the results have been replicated a sufficient number of times, maybe with adjustments to eliminate competing explanations (notes 5 and 6).

-2. Tomasetti C. & Vogelstein, B (2015) Variation in cancer risk among tissues can be explained by the number of stem cell divisions.
-Science, 347, 78-81. here
+- Tomasetti C. & Vogelstein, B (2015) Variation in cancer risk among tissues can be explained by the number of stem cell divisions.
+Science, 347, 78-81.